Snowflake-Labs/sfguide-getting-started-weaviate-on-spcs/guides/weaviate-generative-feedback-loop.md

 # Weaviate Generative Feedback Loop

 ## Overview
 Duration: 2-3 hours

 [Weaviate](https://weaviate.io/) is an open source, AI-native vector database that helps developers create intuitive and reliable AI-powered applications.
-In this quickstart, we will deploy Weaviate, Ollama, Mistral LLM, and a text-2-vec vecetorizer within of Snowpark Container Services (SPCS), along with a Jupyter server.
-Using these services, we will generate product data from reviews with an LLM, then use it to create a unique search experience for users to search for experiences with products.
+In this guide, we will deploy Weaviate, a text-2-vec vectorizer, the Mistral LLM served by Ollama, and a Jupyter Notebook server all within Snowpark Container Services (SPCS).
+Using these services, we will summarize product reviews with an LLM, then use these product summaries to create a unique search experience that allows users to search by more than just keywords, but instead by how it feels to interact with certain products.

 ### What You Will Learn

 - How to build and deploy Weaviate, Ollama, a text-2-vec vectorizer module and Jupyter in Snowpark container services
-- How to create a generative feedback loop with a locally installed LLM
+- How to create a generative feedback loop with an LLM and a vector database
 - How to automatically create embeddings (vectors) for your searchable data
 - How to use volume mounts to persist changes in the file system
 - How to load data from Snowflake into a Weaviate vector database